samusyrjanen/sortext/docs/week_report_1.md

 - 6 h

 Today I started by creating invoke tasks for the commonly used commands.
 I also added linting and coverage report for the tests, and documented them.
 Created dataset.py that reads the dataset into a list, and added tests for it.
 I found a good dataset of over 2000 BBC articles, and added it to datasets folder.
 The copyright and license can be found in [README](../README.md).
 The user can also add their own datasets into "datasets" folder.
 The functionality for selecting a dataset will be made later.

+### Sunday 21.5.
+- 5 h

+I began the day by creating a command line interface.
+I made a new dataset.py file which is responsible for handling the data by comminucating with dataset_reader.py and text_preprocessor.py.
+The new app.py is used to launch the app.
+Made tests, documentations, and an invoke command for launching the app.